-- 7.2 It has been demonstrated that the proposals are compliant with the strategic locational principles of the Local Plan and specifically the site allocation (Policy MU1) and accord with the adopted Masterplan Framework. - 7.3 The unique nature of the site within the Urban Barnsley will provide a new sustainable community combining high-quality new homes with new jobs, facilities, and open space for both existing and future residents.
+- 7.2 It has been demonstrated that the proposals are compliant with the strategic locational principles of the Local Plan and specifically the site allocation (Policy MU1). - 7.3 The unique nature of the site within the Urban Barnsley will provide a new sustainable community combining high-quality new homes with new jobs, facilities, and open space for both existing and future residents.

 - 7.4 The Landscape and Heritage assessments have considered the effects of the development and do not identify unacceptable levels of impact on landscape character.
 Effects on designated heritage assets would give rise to less than substantial harm at the lowest end of the scale.
 The distinct and notable public benefit of the development proposals outweighs any temporary landscape and visual effects. - 7.5 Effects of the development in terms of Highways, Amenity, Drainage, Nature Conservation, Arboriculture and Ground Conditions are not demonstrated to give rise to impacts that would make the proposals contrary to the policies of the Local Plan.
-Any effects have been mitigated through the design of the proposals or can be satisfactorily addressed by way of planning conditions. - 7.6 The revised proposals directly address the points raised in consultations and officer discussions.
-The amended scheme has a considerable numbers of advantages over the earlier proposals, not least in requiring less ground and construction works, resulting maintenance of more of the existing hedgerows and footpaths.
-The development will also be undertaken in a simplified phased programme of works. - 7.7 It has been evidenced by this Statement and accompanying application documents that there are substantial and weighty material benefits of the scheme which are required to be considered in favour of both planning application in the planning balance.
+Any effects have been mitigated through the design of the proposals or can be satisfactorily addressed by way of planning conditions. - 7.6 It has been evidenced by this Statement and accompanying application documents that there are substantial and weighty material benefits of the scheme which are required to be considered in favour of the planning application in the planning balance.
 These can be summarised as: